0x000NULL/StrideSync/docs/user-guides/getting-started.md

-# Getting Started with StrideSync
+# Getting Started with Stride Keeper

-Welcome to StrideSync, your personal running companion!
+Welcome to Stride Keeper, your personal running companion!
 This guide will help you get started with tracking your runs and managing your running gear.

 ## Installation